mngu2382/CanHouse/_posts/2013-09-24-google-geocoding.md

 parameters include required and optional values separated by an ampersand (`&`).

-The two required parameters: (1) a location value such as an `address`;
+The two required parameters:

+1. a location value such as an `address`

-and (2) a `sensor` value, `true` or `false`, indicating whether or not the geocoding request come from a device with a location sensor.
+2. a `sensor` value, `true` or `false`, indicating whether or not the geocoding request come from a device with a location sensor

 For example, for the address "West 35th, New York", we could send the following request:

     http://maps.googleapis.com/maps/api/geocoding/json?address=west+35th+new+york&sensor=false